List of Japanese football champions: J.League (1993–1998)

 In 1992, professional J.League was established.
 All teams elected to it stripped themselves of corporate identities and adopted their own names.
-From 1993 to 2005 (except for 1996 season), and in 2015 and 2016, the league was contested in an Apertura and Clausura manner, thus the "runners-up" for these seasons are actually the winners of one of these tournaments which lost to the winners of the playoff.
+From 1993 to 2005 (except for the 1996 season), and in 2015 and 2016, the league was contested in an Apertura and Clausura manner, thus the "runners-up" for these seasons are actually the winners of one of these tournaments which lost to the winners of the playoff.
 The "third places" are the highest-scoring teams in the aggregate table which were not involved in the playoff.
 If there was no playoff due to the champions winning both stages, the third place is the second-best points earning team who are not the champions.

 J.League Division 1 (1999–2014)

 Top flight becomes J.League Division 1 in 1999.